Graduate Diploma in Psychology Online

 Can I apply for recognition of prior learning?

 Yes.
-If you have completed Introduction to Psychology 1 and 2 in a previous degree, you may be eligible for recognition of prior learning.
+If you have completed Introduction to Psychology 1 and/or Introduction to Psychology 2 in a previous degree, in the past seven years, you may be eligible for recognition of prior learning.
 Speak with an Enrolment Advisor to discuss your experience and prior qualifications.

 Do I need to meet English language requirements?